"

 If you choose a set of thematic readings, you want to make sure that those readings are cohesive and lead to a full understanding of your theme.

-• Include reference material that helps you to define or explain the topic
+• Include reference material that helps you to define or explain the topic.

-• Identify readings that show the topic from different viewpoints and perspectives
+• Identify readings that show the topic from different viewpoints and perspectives.

-• Consider how to build DEPTH in understanding the topic and ensure you have enough readings that go beyond knowing, and understanding, and help students to analyze and evaluate the topic
+• Consider how to build DEPTH in understanding the topic and ensure you have enough readings that go beyond knowing and understanding, and help students to analyze and evaluate the topic.

 Types of reading to include in your theme

-As you work on your theme- before the course begins and as the course progresses, consider carefully the types of readings that your students are exposed to and reinforce good reading habits and practices.
+As you work on your theme before the course begins, and as the course progresses, carefully consider the types of readings that your students are exposed to, and reinforce good reading habits and practices.
 You’ll want to ensure you have a mix of:

-• common readings such as textbooks, basic articles, books – it’s a good idea to introduce note-taking strategies with these readings
+• Common readings such as textbooks, basic articles, books (it’s a good idea to introduce note-taking strategies with these readings).

-• Popular readings like newspapers and websites – this a good time to introduce critical evaluation of sources and how to determine if a source is reliable and valid
+• Popular readings like newspapers and websites, which will introduce the critical evaluation of sources, including how to determine if a source is reliable and valid.

-• Academic and scholarly sources – consider introducing close, slow, and deep reading strategies with these readings
+• Academic and scholarly sources that require close, slow, and deep reading strategies.

-If you are using a long reading, like a book, you may need to keep the number of additional sources you include shorter as it is easy to overwhelm students with too many reading demands.
+If you are using a long reading, like a book, you may need to keep the number of additional sources you include shorter as it is easy to overwhelm students with too many readings.
 If you are using a set of thematic readings, you can use these categories to help you distribute the types of reading for coverage of reading types, as well as content.

 Remember, you are using the theme and reading(s) to help your students understand the world around them while building liberal arts skills such as reading, critical thinking, reasoning, citizenship, and ethical decision-making and behavior.